virendrasinghrp/r-libraries-in-c/README.md

 * RAM : 8 GB
 * System Type : 64 bit Operating System

-In case of any issue email me at : isharmashubham@outlook.com
+In case of any issue email us at : isharmashubham@outlook.com and virendrasinghrp@gmail.com